New UNESCO sites MCQ one liner

 Manas Wildlife Sanctuary, Assam

-Which continent has the maximum number of heritage sites?
+Which continent has the highest number of UNESCO World Heritage Sites?

 Europe

-In which state of India is the Valley of Flowers National Park, which is also on the UNESCO World Heritage List and is known for its endemic alpine flora and fauna?
+In which Indian state is the Valley of Flowers National Park, known for its unique alpine Biodiversity and listed by UNESCO, situated?

 Uttarakhand

-What is the name of the famous church located in Goa where the mortal remains of St. Francis Xavier are kept and is included in the UNESCO World Heritage List?
+What is the name of the historic church in Goa, included in the UNESCO World Heritage List, that houses the remains of St. Francis Xavier?

 Basilica of Bom Jesus

-The UNESCO World Heritage Site Victoria Memorial Hall is located in which Indian city?
+Victoria Memorial Hall, a UNESCO-recognized site, is located in which city?

 Kolkata